lakshyarao22/CyberSecurityNotes/CEH Notes/FootPrinting and Recon.md

 #### [Metagoofil](https://www.kali.org/tools/metagoofil/)

-It is a tool to automate the process of gathering the metadata.
+It is a tool to automate the process of gathering files from a website.
-It scavages google to get all the filetypes mentioned.

 ```bash
 metagoofil -d itpro.tv -e 200 -t pdf,doc,txt